What I learned in Italy

 - Alfredo sauce doesn’t exist.
 Don’t ask for it.
 One of the American students asked about it and one of the Italian educators had no idea what the student was talking about.

 - Spaghetti Bolognese: Nope.
-There is a Bolognese sauce – ragu alla Bolognese – it would never be served with spaghetti, but a broader paste like tagliatelle or pappardelle.
+There is a Bolognese sauce – ragu alla Bolognese – but it would never be served with spaghetti, but a broader pasta like tagliatelle or pappardelle.